 Land of volcanoes and geothermal hot spots, Aotearoa's geographic history has truly blessed us with the best.
 With an abundance of natural hot springs across both the North and South Island, here at Urban List, we’ve accumulated the finest thermal retreats to lure even the coldest of souls.
-If man-made hot pools and tubs are more your thing, check out our list of New Zealand's best hot pools.
+If man-made hot pools and tubs are more your thing, though, you can check out our list of New Zealand's best hot pools here.

 Here is where to find the best natural hot springs and geothermal wonders in New Zealand.

 Treat yourself to a gentle (free) massage under the waterfall, or soak in the geothermal hot spring as you watch the crystal-clear waters of the mighty Waikato River race you by.
 Located amidst the wonders of Taupō’s Spa Park, Otumuheke Stream is an easy 25-minute walk from Taupō town centre.
-Keep an eye out for a steam near the shore—a lesser-known hot spring nestled midway along the waterfront, where you may find spots of warm water to bathe in.
+Keep an eye out for steam near the shore to find a lesser-known hot spring nestled midway along the waterfront, where you may find spots of warm water to bathe in.

 Welcome Flat Hot Pools

 Westland Tai Poutini National Parl